Buttery Wild Mushroom Pasta

 - ½ teaspoon black pepper

-- 3 tablespoons truffle butter, substitute with white truffle oil or unsalted butter
+- 3 tablespoons truffle butter, substitute with the same amount of unsalted butter or 1 tablespoon white truffle oil

 - ½ cup grated Parmesan cheese